Your UCAS personal statement is an essay about yourself.

 ▢ Motivation to study medicine/dentistry

-You need to show the admissions tutors why you really want to study your chosen course.
-This means having passion and a deep reflection and is most powerful when tied into your personal experience.
+You need to demonstrate why you really want to study your chosen course.
+This means showing passion and deep reflection, and is most powerful when tied into your personal experience.

 ▢ Commitment to study medicine/dentistry

 You need to show that you’re committed to medicine or dentistry.
 5+ years is a long time and medicine/dentistry is a lifelong career.
 You can show your commitment by discussing extra reading and work experience.

 Get a few important attributes into your personal statement, such as communication, teamwork and empathy.

 ▢ Any work experience

 Write about your work experience, what you did, and more importantly, what you learnt from it.